-Search the Healey Library catalog for books and other publications about UMass Boston.
+Search the UMBrella for books and other publications about UMass Boston.
 Search for terms like "UMass Boston" and "University of Massachusetts Boston."
 To generate a list of more specific search results, click "Edit Search" and then click the "Advanced" tab.
 Try filtering your search term by title or subject, and choosing different options under type or format.

 Click the links below to view digitized copies of UMass Boston course catalogs and course schedules from 1965-2012, which are available through the Internet Archive.